Pole Barn Framing: What It Is, How It Works, & Why It’s a Smart Choice

 Condensation & Moisture Control Issues

-Additional features like vapor barriers and drainage systems may be necessary to manage condensation.
+• Additional features like vapor barriers and drainage systems may be necessary to manage condensation.
 Lack of proper insulation and ventilation can lead to moisture buildup.
-Which can result in mold, rust, or wood rot.
+This can result in mold, rust, or wood rot.

 Zoning & Building Code Restrictions